Locally moving groups and laminar actions on the line: Actions on the line

-\begin{rem} Note that if a subgroup $G\subseteq \homeo_0(M)$ commutes with a non-trivial element $h\in \homeo_0(M)$, then the $G$-action cannot be proximal.
-In fact this is a well-known observation for group actions on arbitrary compact spaces. \end{rem}
+\begin{rem} When a subgroup $G\subseteq \homeo_0(M)$ commutes with a non-trivial element $h\in \homeo_0(M)$, then its action cannot be proximal.
+In fact, this is a well-known obstruction for minimal group actions on arbitrary topological spaces (see \cite[Lemma 3.3]{Glasner}). \end{rem}

-A crucial feature of minimal actions on the circle and the line is that a converse also holds.
-In the case of the circle this goes back to Antonov \cite{Antonov} and was rediscovered by Margulis \cite{Margulis}, and an analogous result for the real line is provided by Malyutin \cite{Malyutin}.
+A crucial feature of minimal actions on the circle and the line is that a sort of a converse also holds.
+In the case of the circle, this goes back to Antonov \cite{Antonov} and was rediscovered by Margulis \cite{Margulis} and Ghys \cite[Theorem 5.14]{Ghys}, and an analogous result for the real line is provided by Malyutin \cite{Malyutin}, although McCleary had a similar statement for ordered groups (this appears in the book of Glass \cite[Theorem 7.E]{Glass}; see also the discussion in the monograph by Deroin, Navas, and the third named author \cite[\S 3.5.2]{GOD}).
 Given a subgroup $G\subseteq\homeo_0(M)$ with $M\in \{\R,\T\}$, its \emph{centralizer} (in $\homeo_0(M)$) is the subgroup